Analytical Formulation and Field-Theoretic Simulation of Sequence-Specific Phase Separation of Proteinlike Heteropolymers with Short- and Long-Spatial-Range Interactions

 $ $

 { \bf RESULTS AND DISCUSSION}\\

-While we consider the above-detailed theoretical development to be the main thrust of this article and that extensive testing of our theory is beyond the scope of the present work, it is instructive to apply the new formulation to a few initial examples to probe our theory's practical effectiveness and to provide suggestions for future theoretical/computational improvements from the success and limitation of these examinations.
-We do so below by using our formulation on four well-studied Ddx4 IDRs\cite{Nott15,jacob2017,SumanPNAS,robert,Urry-Mittal,Mpipi} as well as three selected hydrophobic-polar model sequences that have the same composition but different hydrophobic/polar sequence patterns.\cite{Statt2020} \\
+While we consider the above-detailed theoretical development to be the main thrust of this article and that extensive testing of our theory is beyond the scope of the present work, it is instructive to apply the new formulation to a few initial examples to probe our theory's practical effectiveness and to provide suggestions for future theoretical/computational improvements based upon the success and limitation of the following examinations.
+We do so by using our formulation on four well-studied Ddx4 IDRs\cite{Nott15,jacob2017,SumanPNAS,robert,Urry-Mittal,Mpipi} as well as three selected hydrophobic-polar model sequences that have the same composition but different hydrophobic/polar sequence patterns.\cite{Statt2020} \\

 {\bf Analytical Theory for the Phase Behaviors of Wildtype and Variant Ddx4 IDRs Modeled by Different Interaction Schemes.} To illustrate the approximate analytical approach in the previous section, we apply the theory with the free energy function given by Eq.~\eqref{eq:MFT_free_energy} to the 236-residue wildtype (WT), charge-scrambled (CS), arginine-to-lysine (RtoK), and phenylalanine-to-alanine (FtoA) variants of the Ddx4 IDR (the amino acid sequences are provided, for example, in Fig.~S1 of ref.~\citen{SumanPNAS}).
 We compare the LLPS properties predicted by using $\varepsilon_{r,r'}$s from the five interaction schemes illustrated in Fig.~2.
 In accordance with Eqs.~\eqref{eq:chi_eff} and \eqref{eq:lambda-sum} for $\chi_{\rm eff}$, all nonzero eigenvalues $\lambda_a$s are included in the application of the MFT/RPA Eq.~\eqref{eq:MFT_free_energy} to the four Ddx4 IDRs.